May 19, 2015

 - Educate the Oregonians you know about the law (and the dangers) before they buy illegal fireworks.

-- Turn in illegal fireworks at any Portland Fire & Rescue station or Portland Police precinct, without penalty.
+- If someone you know has illegal fireworks, let them know they can turn them in at any Portland Fire & Rescue station or Portland Police precinct, without penalty.

 - Report illegal firework activity (without fire or injury) through the City’s non-emergency number, (503) 823-3333.